-- 1. The financial statements and notes, as set out on pages 8 to 38, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and: - a) comply with Australian Accounting Standards Simplified Disclosures applicable to the company; and - b) give a true and fair view of the financial position of the company as at 31 December 2022 and of its financial performance for the year ended on that date. - 2.
+- 1. The financial statements and notes, as set out on pages 8 to 38, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and: - a) comply with Australian Accounting Standards Simplified Disclosures applicable to the company; and - b) give a true and fair view of the financial position of the company as at 31 December 2023 and of its financial performance for the year ended on that date. - 2.
 There are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

-This declaration is signed in accordance with subs 60.15(2) of the Australian Charities and Notfor-profits Commission Regulation 2013.
+This declaration is signed in accordance with subs 60.15(2) of the Australian Charities and Notfor-profits Commission Regulations 2022.

+Rod Walker Chairman

+Dated this

-Rod Walker Chairman Jonathan Dykes Executive Director 2023.
-Dated this day of APRIL
+Jonathan Dykes Executive Directo